In Kenya, mystery and silence over Gulen's kidnapping | ExBulletin

 Since 2016, Turkey has arrested tens of thousands of people suspected of having links to US-based Muslim preacher Fethullah Gulen, accused of staging a failed coup in 2016 that left hundreds dead.

-According to court documents filed in Kenya, his nephew Selahaddin Gulen, 30, a US permanent resident, visited the country on October 17 where he was arrested at the airport after passing immigration.
+According to court documents filed in Kenya, his nephew Selahaddin Gulen, 30, a US permanent resident, visited the country on October 17 where he was arrested at the airport after going through immigration.

 Ankara had sent an alert to Nairobi saying that Gulen was wanted for “child abuse” and asking that he be extradited to Turkey.